smafira-bf3r/smafira-st/index.md

 ## Annotation tasks

 We will release the list of PMIDs, i.e., the reference articles.
-The participants will be free to pick **any of the reference articles** from **any of the topics** and perform annotation for the top 20 articles.
+The participants will be free to pick **any of the reference articles** from **any of the topics** and perform annotation for the top 20 articles and can submit annotations for as many reference articles as they wish.
-A valid submission to the shared task should consist of the annotation of all articles in the top 20 for a particular reference article.
-The participants can submit annotations for as many reference articles as they wish.
 The annotation can be carried out manually or automatically.

 We will release two batches of reference articles: